everydayrain/imagined_realities/content/blog/graylog-revised.md

 The approach of this post assumes the reader is comfortable with the Linux command line and desires to install the Graylog Open version on a Proxmox Ubuntu 22.04 virtual machine, and wants to install OpenSearch on the self-same machine as Graylog.
 These instructions don't consider use of a proxy or TLS requirements.

 One note of warning: be prepared for Graylog's RAM consumption.
 Graylog is a RAM hog.
-You'll see your ram usage shoot up so it'd pay to go into this project with your eyes open.
+You'll see your RAM usage shoot up so it'd pay to go into this project with your eyes open.

 ### Creating the VM